Slayer95/aura-bot/CLI.md

 Specifies the location of a file to be used to migrate legacy Ghost++ configuration files (e.g. `default.cfg`) into modern Aura configuration files.

-When this option is specified, Aura will read the configuration file at the location specified by `--config` (or at the default location).
+When this option is specified, Aura will read the legacy configuration file at the location specified by `--config` (or at the default location).
 Then, the file specified by `--config-adapter` will be used in order to convert the former, creating a modern Aura configuration file with the name `config-migrated.ini`.